antondudakov/homebrew-meetings-notes/PRIVACY.md

 ## Children's Privacy

-Meetins Notes does not knowingly collect any information from children under 13 years of age.
+Meetings Notes does not knowingly collect any information from children under 13 years of age.
 Because all processing is local and we collect no data, there is no data to associate with any user, including children.

 If you are a parent or guardian and believe your child has used the app, rest assured that no data has been transmitted or collected.